GrolschSec/ScrapBook/README.md

  - Review Rating
  - Book Image URL

-Then it class this datas in a CSV file by category.
+Then it classes this datas in a CSV file by category.

 Each CSV files are located in the directory 'CSV_Files'.